aaronshaver/twitter-news-bot/README.md

 This is a Twitter bot that periodically retweets the most retweeted recent tweets for a search term.
 It has additional features, such as being able to specify how many tweets you want to fetch and the maximum age for those tweets.

-The files "Bot.py" and "configuration.sample" are licensed under the MPL.

 ## Setup

 1. Install Python 3.x